Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport: Phase-Matching Cavity Resonances and Cloaking Effects

-In region~III (light blue in Fig.~\ref{fig:2}a) and c)), the $T^{+}_{+}$ channel remains cloaked and continues to exhibit strongly suppressed transmission.
+In region~III (light blue in Fig.~\ref{fig:2}), as indicated in Table~\ref{tab:modes}, the $T^{+}_{+}$ channel remains cloaked and continues to exhibit suppressed transmission.
 The essential difference from region~II is the appearance of an additional propagating incident mode: $k^{-}$ becomes real when $E>\gamma_1$.
 This activates the transmission channel $T^{-}_{-}$, whose functional form is identical to Eq.~\eqref{eq: Tpp} under the replacement $k^{+}\rightarrow k^{-}$, with $q^\pm=q^{+}$ for $E<V_0$ and $q^\pm=q^{-}$ for $E>V_0$.
 Note that each $q$ has a band index depending on energy.

 Two consequences follow.
 First, in this energy range (region~III) the internal mode $q_1^{-}$ is evanescent (and cloaked) and does not contribute to the $T^{-}_{-}$ channel.
 Second, the propagating mode $q_1^{+}$, which is cloaked for incidence from $k^{+}$, becomes the non-cloaked internal channel for incidence from $k^{-}$.
-As a result, while $T^{+}_{+}$ remains suppressed, $T^{-}_{-}$ supports a series of pronounced ghost-quantum-well resonances, as shown in Fig.~\ref{fig:2}c).
+As a result, while $T^{+}_{+}$ remains suppressed, $T^{-}_{-}$ supports a series of pronounced phase-matching cavity resonances, as shown in Fig.~\ref{fig:2}c).
 The transmission process in region~III is therefore $k^{-}\rightarrow q_1^{+}\rightarrow k^{-}$, and the associated perfect resonances satisfy the same phase-matching condition given in Eq.~\eqref{eq: Perfect}.
 This complementary channel selectivity is a direct consequence of the full four-band structure of BG.

 For incident energies above the barrier ($E>V_0$), the transmission in the $T^{+}_{+}$ channel approaches the Schr\"odinger-like regime~\cite{Tsu1973Tunneling}, while the corresponding behavior in the $T^{-}_{-}$ channel is recovered for $E>V_0+\gamma_1$.
 At normal incidence, the scattering channels $T^{+}_{-}$ and $T^{-}_{+}$ vanish due to the absence of mode mixing.
 For finite transverse momentum $k_y$, however, Eq.~\eqref{eq: WavenumberQ} allows mode mixing and yields nonzero transmission in these channels~\cite{van2013four}.
 Finally, $T^{-}_{-}$ is identical to $T^{+}_{+}$ up to an energy shift set by the interlayer coupling $\gamma_1$, so that at normal incidence the total conductance receives contributions only from $T^{+}_{+}$ and $T^{-}_{-}$.